A substandard candle: the low-$\nu$ method at few-GeV neutrino energies: Experimentally accessible variables

-The consequence of high-\qz events migration into candidate \lownu samples is shown in \autoref{fig:contrib_vary_proxy}.
-We see how the contributions to \numu--\argon and \numub--\argon \lownu samples change for the three different proxy variables cut at $\leq 0.3~\text{GeV}$ as a function of \enutrue and broken down into different interaction channels for the GENIEv3 10a model. \ehadtrue is similar to the true \qz case, shown in \autoref{fig:contrib_vary_q0}, with a small increase in the contribution from CC-other interactions due to nuclear effects.
+The evolution of the proxy smearing as a function of neutrino energy is primarily caused by the changing proportion of non-CCQE interactions (which tend to have a less well reconstructed \qz) within the sample, as is demonstrated in \autoref{fig:contrib_vary_proxy}.
+This shows the contributions to \numu--\argon and \numub--\argon \lownu samples change for the three different proxy variables cut at $\leq 0.3~\text{GeV}$ as a function of \enutrue and broken down into different interaction channels for the GENIEv3 10a model. \ehadtrue is similar to the true \qz case, shown in \autoref{fig:contrib_vary_q0}, with a small increase in the contribution from CC-other interactions due to nuclear effects.
 A cut on \ehadreco produces a markedly different sample, with larger CC-2p2h and much larger CC-other contributions.
 For \numu--\argon, the asymptotic behavior of the CC-inclusive cross section remains broadly similar at high energies and the rise in CC-other contributions masks the turnover in the CCQE cross section at $\approx1~\text{GeV}$.
 The situation is quite different for \numub--\argon, where ignoring neutrons introduces a much larger CC-other contribution.
 For \eavail, the cross section is no longer dominated by CCQE across all neutrino energies, with CC-other starting to dominate for $\enutrue\gtrsim5~\text{GeV}$ for both \numu--\argon and \numub--\argon.
 Notably, this contribution does not become approximately constant by 15~GeV in either case.